 On January 30, 2020, the Company confirmed in a press release that it had already undertaken an effort to develop a treatment for the novel SARS-CoV-2, a/k/a 2019-nCoV, coronavirus outbreak that appears to have started around November-December 2019 in Wuhan, China.
 The new SARS-CoV-2 virus is known to be closely related to the SARS-CoV of 2002-2003 epidemic.
-In fact it has been shown to use the same cell surface receptor as SARS-CoV, namely ACE2.
+In fact, it has been shown to use the same cell surface receptor as SARS-CoV, namely ACE2.
 The Company determined, based on molecular modeling screening that it had in its chemicals library ligands that could bind to SARS-CoV S1 spike protein at the same position where the S1 binds to the human receptor ACE2.
 It is a reasonable expectation that these relatively broad-spectrum ligands would also be able to bind the S1 spike protein of the SARS-CoV-2 coronavirus in the same fashion.
 Since then, the Company has generated several nanoviricides based on these ligands and has tested them in its own BSL2 virology lab facility against known available human pathogen coronaviruses, including those that use ACE2 as the cellular receptor, with success.

 The Company is developing a therapy or drug to combat the SARS-CoV-2 virus itself, for the treatment of infected patients, and not a drug that is designed for reducing clinical symptoms.
-The drug we are developing is not a vaccine, and does not have to be given to everyone, but will need to be given only to patients, if we can develop it successfully.
+The drug we are developing is not a vaccine, and does not have to be given to everyone, but would need to be given only to patients, if we can develop it successfully.
 Currently, two antiviral drugs are in clinical studies or have been approved in emergency protocols for the treatment of COVID-19 patients.
 Remdesivir has been approved for use in COVID-19 in the US, and favipravir was approved in the USSR for COVID-19 treatment.
 Both of these drugs affect replication of the virus inside cells, and both have shown limited clinical effectiveness.
+Additionally, dexamethasone, a corticosteroid, is used as supportive treatment in late stages to minimize the immune attack onto lung cells that leads to lung failure.

-A drug, such as a nanoviricide that blocks the virus from binding to cells in the first place may be sufficiently effective by itself in treating COVID-19 patients, to be a viable treatment option.
+A drug, such as a nanoviricide that blocks the virus from binding to cells in the first place may be sufficiently effective by itself in treating COVID-19 patients to be a viable treatment option.
 Further, a nanoviricide can be combined with other antiviral drugs that inhibit intracellular replication of the virus with the potential for a greater effect than either drug, towards curing the viral infection.
 The ability of any drug to cure the viral infection can only be established in human clinical trials.